kimerajoseph/FRIDAY_code_challenge_KJ/README.md

 For every pattern matched, further confirmatory checks are carried out to be sure of correctness of street and housenumber

+## Choosing tools to deliver a solution
+I decided to build a Flask app to process and deliver the data to the various systems that use it.
+Although a single python script can do the job, I had to think about how the system obtains data from the source or and how potential users will interact with it.
+Since data is likely got through an external API, I provided an option of testing the system by making a POST request using an API testing tools like Thunder extension in VSCODE or Postman
+I included a web UI although in this case, I dont know if its required.
+This was mostly to showcase my various coding skills in the different languages I have learnt so far

 ### Tools Used
 1. Pytest
 2. https://regex101.com/ (To check Regex patterns)